 We simply want to share our experience and insights with you and also share the mistakes we’ve made down the road.
 We also want to invite you on to join us in our journey on which we embarked more than four years ago.
-The one thing that I really missed though when I was starting was the lack of information related to the real-life filmmaking stories and experiences.
+The one thing that I really missed though when I was starting was the lack of information related to the

 Another shot from “The Sixth Day”

 Of course, back then we know how to do things, in theory, at least, however, no one told us the lessons that we’ve learned on the go.
 It turns out that this type of experience is simply invaluable.